Volunteer Hours: Reporting

-The following charts show the hours required for each class.
-MG students do not have a volunteer requirement during their class year, but volunteer hours may be credited on some projects and events if approved by the Master Gardener Coordinator.
+The following chart show the hours required for each class.
+MG students do not have a volunteer requirement until after their last day of class, but volunteer hours may be credited on some projects and events before classes end if approved by the Master Gardener Coordinator.

 Travel - Travel time may be included for volunteer activities but not for education.
 CMGs may also add travel time when entering hours into the VMS system for hours working at the Master Gardener Help Desk.

 Education Requirement - Certified Master Gardeners are required to earn 6 education hours each year.
 The approved education activities are listed under Education Opportunities on the DCMGA website.